 ISO/HL7 27953-1:2011 Health informatics -- Individual case safety reports (ICSRs) in pharmacovigilance -- Part 1: Framework for adverse event reporting and ISO/HL7 27953-2:2011 Health informatics -- Individual case safety reports (ICSRs) in pharmacovigilance -- Part 2: Human pharmaceutical reporting requirements for ICSR

 The convergence to a fully harmonized set of eHealth interoperability standards at international or European level is certainly a long-term vision, but not the reality today.
 Different approaches in terms of technical solutions, standards and profiles used, terminologies adopted, etc., are not seen as the result of right or wrong choices, but rather as the natural consequence of the many factors influencing architectural decisions in eHealth deployment, including culture, domain, country, implementation timeline and the interoperability layers addressed.
 It seems unlikely that international consensus on a common reference information model for eHealth deployment can be reached in a reasonable timeframe and budget and we need eHealth interoperability now!
 It is furthermore important to point out that interoperability is the result of a progressive refinement process across different perspectives.
-To support large-scale eHealth deployment, eStandards needs to tackle the important question how coexistence between competing or overlapping standards and standard options can be achieved in practical terms that ensure sustainability.
+To support large-scale eHealth deployment, eStandards needed to tackle the important question how coexistence between competing or overlapping standards and standard options can be achieved in practical terms that ensure sustainability.

-This objective is about providing the actors involved at different levels (European, National, Regional) with a means for better estimating the feasibility and the costs (in term of what needs to be changed) of achieving practical interoperability for identified use cases, by supporting them in the design of a reasonable migration strategy, as a set of step-by-step transition architectures, from “competing” to hopefully “converged/harmonized” standards.
+This objective was about providing the actors involved at different levels (European, National, Regional) with a means for better estimating the feasibility and the costs (in term of what needs to be changed) of achieving practical interoperability for identified use cases, by supporting them in the design of a reasonable migration strategy, as a set of step-by-step transition architectures, from “competing” to hopefully “converged/harmonized” standards.

 This approach takes into account the requirements of Large-scale deployment, the reality of co-existent standards and the actions we can take in the transitional face.
-A guideline will be prepared and presented to the stakeholders helping promote interoperability at all levels in the region.
+A guideline was prepared and presented to the stakeholders helping promote interoperability at all levels in the region.
 Furthermore, it analyses how such alternative choices, and means of achieving interoperability between regional or national implementations based on different choices, can be incorporated to the eEIF.

 In The Netherlands, the 8 University Medical Centers (UMCs) cooperate with the National Institute for IT in Healthcare (Nictiz), on the definition of the content of a patient summary to be used primarily for referrals of patients.
 This project is part of a larger program that strives for better and uniform definitions of clinical information across the country, to be implemented and used not just for the referral, but also for deriving quality indicators, epidemiology, etc. The Dutch work will be closely analyzed and compared with the EU PS Guideline and the HL7 CCDA/CCD under Meaningful Use stage 2 in the US to investigate the level of convergence and the potential for alignment.